Board of Review

 - An error made by the taxpayer in preparing the statement of assessable personal property under section 19.

-- An error made in the denial of a claim of exemption for personal property under section 9o.
+- An error was made in the denial of a claim of exemption for personal property under section 9o.

-- An issue beyond the control of a disabled veteran or his or her un-remarried surviving spouse that causes a denial of an exemption under section 7b.
+- An issue beyond the control of a disabled veteran or his or her unremarried surviving spouse that causes a denial of an exemption under section 7b.
 An issue beyond the control of a disabled veteran or his or her un-remarried surviving spouse means an error made by the local tax collecting unit in the processing of a timely filed exemption affidavit or a delay in the determination by the United States Department of Veterans Affairs that a veteran is permanently and totally disabled resulting from military service and entitled to veterans' benefits at the 100% rate.

 December Board of Review (DBOR)